kayler-renslow/arma-commands-syntax/README.md

 **Example**- `param` tag:
 `<param type='OBJECT' name='objectName' optional='f' order='0'>HI!
 I'm the description!</param>`
-Here, it is clear that the parameter is a prefix parameter since order=0.
+Here, it is clear that the parameter is a prefix parameter since order=0 or is the first element of an array.

 ### Return Tag
-The `return` tag describes the return **type** (see Types below) of the command and the tag itself has no attributes.
+The `return` tag describes the return type (see Types below) of the command and the tag itself has no attributes.

 The `return` tag has 2 possible child tags: `array` and `value`.
 The `array` tag will have 2 attributes: `unbounded` and `order`.
 The `value` tag will have 2 attributes: `type` (see Types below), and `order`.